Resilient-Labs/morning-challenge-tic-tac-toe/README.md

 ## Lessons Learned:

-I realized OOP can make your code a lot easier and smooother.
+I realized OOP can make your code a lot easier to read and smooother to work with.
 Any Class you make will have a constructor in Javascript.